 One thing to note about the 1st trail is that a metal gate blocks the entrance.
 The gate is to block the wild boars in the mountain, so make sure to close the gate once you pass.

 The highlight of this trail is the wall painting on the rock.
-It is unknown who painted it and when it was completed, but it is just amazing to see how someone managed to paint a Buddha there; consider how dangerous it is!
+It is unknown who painted it and when it was completed, but it is amazing to see how someone painted a Buddha there; consider how dangerous it is!

 Mt. Ōjigatake Smiley Rock (ニコニコ岩)